VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 status(leaf)
 ```

-We can extract the value of one variable using the `status` function, *e.g.* for the assimilation:
+We can extract the value of one variable using the `status` function, *e.g.* for the stomatal conductance:

 ```@example usepkg
 status(leaf, :Gₛ)